“A local and a national treasure”

 - Work created specifically for an EARLY YEARS AUDIENCE (Under 6’s)

-We are looking for up to 3 companies or artists to take part in our first Polka Lab which will take place between June 2017 – April 2018.
+3 companies or artists will take part in our first Polka Lab which will take place between June 2017 – April 2018.

 Early Years Theatre